 An employee at Abbey Road Studios who explained this story was put out by old-time residents to stop so many people going to take photographs.
-Well, it didn't work and it isn't true, although Westminster Council hasn't retracted the statement.
+It didn't work and it isn't true, although Westminster Council never retracted the statement.

 The crossing is now Grade 2 listed, which means it's protected by English Heritage.
 The wall on the nearby Abbey Road Studios has to be repainted every two months because of all the graffiti.

 While you can't tour Abbey Road Studios you can get an idea of what goes on inside by checking out the virtual interactive tour through Inside Abbey Road provided by Google.

 There is also permanent London webcam that broadcasts footage from the crossing.